Fires (military): Warfighting Function

-The Marine Corps defines the fires warfighting function as "Fires harass, suppress, neutralize, or destroy in order to accomplish the targeting objective, which may be to disrupt, delay, limit, persuade, or influence.
+The Marine Corps defines the fires warfighting function as "Fires harass, suppress, neutralize, or destroy to accomplish the targeting objective, which may be to disrupt, delay, limit, persuade, or influence.
 Fires include the collective and coordinated use of target acquisition systems, direct and indirect fire weapons, armed aircraft of all types, and other lethal and nonlethal means.
 Fires are normally used in concert with maneuver, which helps shape the battlespace, setting conditions for decisive action."
 Harassment, suppression, neutralization, and destruction are key words used in targeting to define the impact of the weapon system on the target.
-Persuade and influence are tasks related to nonlethal fires such as influence operations.
+Persuasion and influence are tasks related to nonlethal fires such as influence operations.